-Process that consists of grinding the spray dried coffee into even finer and smaller particles (similar to a powder), that are then moisturized when in contact with steam, resulting in a granulated product.
+It is a process that consists of grinding the spray dried coffee into even finer and smaller particles (similar to a powder), that are then moisturized when in contact with steam, resulting in a granulated product.
 This will later go through screens to define the size of the particles, in order to specify the granulometry.